"Is my insulin bad?"

 I've asked this question so many times over my 34 years with type 1 diabetes -- when I notice no matter how much I dose, it isn't lowering my blood sugars and it feels like I'm just injecting water.

 Sometimes I had kept my insulin vials outside the fridge for weeks, or it was delivered on a hot summer day and sat outside on the front porch for hours while I was at work -- without adequate ice packs and despite the fact that the package was supposed to be delivered to my office.

 Or there were times at the drugstore when the pharmacist couldn't find my insulin in their cooler, but rather found it sitting out at room temperature for an unknown period of time.
 Could this be the culprit?

-All this uncertainty has been on my mind lately, after seeing a scientific study that poses questions about insulin concentration and potential problems with the cold supply chain.
+All this uncertainty has been on my mind lately, after seeing a that poses questions about insulin concentration and potential problems with the cold supply chain.
 In layman's terms, that means the quality of insulin isn't up to par by the time it reaches patients like me.

 But hold up -- it's not worth getting all panicked yet, because as of now, it's not clear whether this study can or should be taken at face value due to the limitations that exist with how it was conducted.
 Even the authors admit that, but still many authorities agree that the topic of insulin quality and integrity is something we all should be concerned about and further explore, to assure that it isn't impacting diabetes outcomes on a regular basis.

 Surprisingly, the American Diabetes Association (ADA) responded to this study by issuing a statement that basically dismisses the results and essentially says, "trust us, this isn't an issue."